Vietnam.vn - Nền tảng quảng bá Việt Nam

 China boosts investment in robotics.
 Photo: AFP .

-At the World Artificial Intelligence Conference (WAIC) 2025, China not only announced an impressive number of AI models, but also implicitly affirmed that the country is reshaping the world's technological order with speed, scale and highly focused ambition.
-In the absence of American tech giants, Beijing has shown its leading role in this emerging field.
+At the World Artificial Intelligence Conference (WAIC) 2025, China not only announced an impressive number of AI models but also implicitly affirmed that the country is reshaping the world technology order with speed, scale and highly focused ambition.
+In the absence of US technology giants, Beijing has shown its leading role in this emerging field.

-Along with its AI advancements, China is also showcasing cutting-edge robotics.
-From acrobatic robot dogs to humanoid fighters, the country’s robotics industry is showcasing technology, finance, and long-term vision.
-As its population ages and global supply chains reshape, robotics has become a vital industrial strategy for the East Asian nation.
+Along with its AI advancements, China has also been showcasing cutting-edge robotics.
+From acrobatic robot dogs to martial arts humanoids, the country’s robotics industry is showcasing technology, finance, and long-term vision.
+With its aging population and reshaping global supply chains, robotics has become a vital industrial strategy for the East Asian nation.

 At the event, major Chinese technology corporations such as Tencent, SenseTime, Huawei and Alibaba all introduced new advances in the field of AI.
 Tencent launched the Hunyuan 3D World Model 1.0 with the ability to create detailed 3D environments, while SenseTime introduced the upgraded version SenseNova V6.5 with outstanding reinforcement learning efficiency.